-An Actuary with knowledge of an apparent, unresolved, material violation of the Code by another Actuary should consider discussing the situation with the other Actuary and attempt to resolve the apparent violation.
-If such discussion is not attempted or is not successful, the Actuary shall disclose such violation to the appropriate counseling and discipline body of the profession, except where the disclosure would be contrary to Law or would divulge Confidential Information.

-Violations of the Code of Professional Conduct
+An Actuary with knowledge of an apparent, unresolved, material violation of the Code by another Actuary should consider discussing the situation with the other Actuary and attempt to not attempted or is not successful, the Actuary shall disclose such violation to the appropriate except where the disclosure would be contrary to Law or would divulge Confidential Information.
+Violations of the Code of Professional Conduct PRECEPT 14:

-▶ PRECEPT 14:

 An Actuary shall respond promptly, truthfully, and fully to any request for information by, and cooperate fully with, an appropriate counseling and disciplinary body of the profession in connection with any disciplinary, counseling or other proceeding of such body relating to the Code.
 The Actuary's responsibility to respond shall be subject to applicable restrictions on Confidential Information and those imposed by Law.

+The CPCU Code of Professional Conduct

+Avoid Impropriety

+CANON 1: